 |Warning Stainless-steel bolts are suspect near the coast.
 A rebolting effort is underway.
 MORE INFO >>>|

-The easiest way to get there is to come from the climbing shop in town, Chaing Mai Rock Climbing Adventures.
-This is in the "quiet" SE corner of town at the corner of Rajchapainai and Soy 3.
+The easiest way to get there is to come from the climbing shop in town, Chaing Mai Rock Climbing Adventures (CMRCA).
+This is in the "quiet" SE corner of the Old City at the corner of Rajchapainai and Soy 3.
 Do not expect that your tuk-tuk or airport cab will know where this is.
 Maps are also foreign to most of them, so, like, ehhh... well, good luck.

 They will, however know where the Julie Guesthouse, the T.K.
 Guesthouse the J.J Guesthouse or the Same Same Guesthouse.
 If you can make it there and walk down the street just past Pooh EcoTours, you will find the small and barely marked shop next door.

-For 250 Baht per day (11/09 = $7.50) you can get a "bus" ride from there at 8:30a and back at 5PM.
-You can also pick up a map and rent a scooter and drive...
+You can also pick up a map and rent a scooter and drive.
 The directions are in the guidebook for the area.

-Browse More Classics in Crazy Horse General Area
+Browse More Rock Climbing Classics in Crazy Horse General Area

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Crazy Horse General Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Crazy Horse General Area:

 Featured Route For Crazy Horse General Area

 BETA PHOTO: Another uber useful map provided by the CMRCA at t...

 BETA PHOTO: The super useful local Mae On area map provided at...